MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

        Get-AzureADUserLicenseDetail -ObjectId $UserToLicense.ObjectId | Select -Expand ServicePlans | Where {$_.ServicePlanName -eq "Workplace_Analytics"}
       ```

-   After this last command runs, you’ll see an entry on the command line.
+   After this last command runs, you'll see an entry on the command line.
 If not, or if an error message shows, the license was not successfully assigned.

 ## View Available licenses on your tenant